Screen fatigue is harming your eyesight and sabotaging businesses.

 Eye Science and Workplace Fatigue

-Fatigue affects every aspect of our lives and eye science is continually uncovering its mysteries.
-It’s also telling us more about the consequences of eye-strain in the 21st Digital Century across education and work/life — its impact on safety, performance, and health.
+Fatigue affects every aspect of our lives and eye science is continually discovering more.
+It’s telling us more about the consequences of eye-strain in the 21st Digital Century across education and work/life, and its impact on safety, performance, and health.

-In our 16-page White Paper – ( that’s jam-packed with information, so it’s a long read – about 24 minutes) you’ll learn:
+In our 25-page White Paper – ( that’s jam-packed with information.
+It’s a long read – about 24 minutes) you’ll learn:

 - Why and how eye-strain, effects vision and cognitive fatigue